Child Abuse- Northern Territory

 Child abuse can be:

-- physical abuse: punching, hitting, strangling, slapping, kicking, shaking, biting, throwing and burning;
+- physical abuse means punching, hitting, strangling, slapping, kicking, shaking, biting, throwing or burning;

-- emotional or psychological abuse: constant criticism, controlling behaviour, teasing, ignoring, yelling, rejection, exposing a child to violence between parents or other household members, or exposure to drug use;
+- emotional or psychological abuse means constant criticism, controlling behaviour, teasing, ignoring, yelling, rejection, exposing a child to violence between parents or other members of your family, or exposure to drug use;

-- neglect: failing to meet your basic needs for adequate supervision, food, clothing, shelter, safety, hygiene, medical care and education;
+- neglect means failing to meet your basic needs for adequate supervision, food, clothing, shelter, safety, hygiene, medical care or education;

-- sexual abuse: any sexual act or threat to you including an adult involving you in a sexual activity by using their power over you or taking advantage of your trust, and deliberate and inappropriate touching or language.
+- sexual abuse means any sexual act or threat to you including an adult involving you in a sexual activity by using their power over you or taking advantage of your trust, and deliberate and inappropriate touching or language.

 Child abuse can happen anywhere: at school, at a child-care centre, in the community or at home.
 It could be done by any adult: like a parent, a caregiver, a teacher or a family friend.